 Jonathan practises across all Chambers’ areas of expertise, including international arbitration, public and private international law, shipping, banking, and commercial law generally.
 He has acted for states and investors in investment treaty arbitrations, under both the ICSID Convention and the UNCITRAL rules.
 Jonathan has also acted for companies in international commercial arbitrations under the ICC, LCIA and LMAA rules.
+He is also appointed to the Attorney General’s Public International Law C Panel of Counsel.

 He initially qualified as a solicitor in Australia, practising in commercial litigation, before working as an associate to Justice Crennan of the High Court of Australia.
 Jonathan was also a senior associate at Hogan Lovells in London, specialising in investment treaty arbitration, public international law and international arbitration.